josephbudd/kickwasm/README.md

 Reviewed tests and fixed minor issues found while refactoring the heck out of the contacts example with rekickwasm.
 Rekickwasm is still not done.

+##### Panel initialization errors

+Your panel initialization errors are the errors that you make in your go code in each markup panel's initialization funcs.
+A typical mistake that I make is attempting to get an element using the wrong id.
+Another typical mistake of mine is attempting to setup a call to the main process before I have created the call.

-Now, each one of a markup panel's startup funcs returns errors and wrap those errors with meaning as they return them.
-Startup errors are automatically logged to the javascript console, the browser alert and the application's log.
+Now the framework returns your errors and wraps those errors with meaning as they are returned.
+The framework also logs to the javascript console, the browser alert and the application's log.
+So you get to see the error and where the error came from right away.
+This makes finding and getting rid of those initial mistakes in your panel code a lot easier.

 The documentation in each markup panel's package in the /renderer/panels/ folder has been updated.

 The wiki has been updated.

-#### Dec 7, 2018

-More significant changes for various reasons as I use rekickwasm.

-I also used rekickwasm to add a simple about section to the contacts example.
-The about section shows how tabs look and work.

-#### Dec 1-5, 2018

-I'm still building and modifying rekickwasm and that means significant changes to

-* kickwasm,
-* the framework kickwasm generates,

-I'll have the example videos done soon.

-#### Nov 23, 2018

-Building the contacts CRUD example resulted in major changes and corrections to

-* kickwasm,
-* the framework kickwasm generates,

-Following that, my focus has been on rekickwasm.
-Rekickwasm is the refactoring tool for kickwasm.
-Building rekickwasm resulted in other major changes to kickwasm and the framework it generates.

 ## Installation